talisma-cassoma/perceptron/README.md

 * to visualize the data i used P5js a js library that uses canvas for draw in html,

+# whats problems can a perceptron can solve

+a simple perceptron can only solve linearly separable problems

+* How to know whether the data is linearly separable?

 🤩special thanks for "the coding train" for their marvelous neural network playlist on youtube